vernondcole/learn-salt/lessons/dns_dhcp_pxe/pxe_boot.md

-## How to prepare a PXE boot server.
+## How to Prepare and Run a PXE boot server.

 PXE is an acronym for [Preboot Execution Environment](https://en.wikipedia.org/wiki/Preboot_Execution_Environment), a facility for controlling the bootstrapping of a machine using the network.